jamesma100/jamesma100.github.io/_posts/2023-12-07-strategies-for-autocomplete.md

 title: "Strategies for autocomplete"
 ---

-Autocomplete is a search feature that takes in what you type in the search box and returns the most likely results.
+Autocomplete is a feature in search engines that takes a user input and returns the most likely results based on that input.
-The key here is minimizing response time.
+There are many avenues for optimisation, but the most important one should be response time.

 Consider the average human, who types about 40 words per minute.
 The average English word is about 5 characters, so your user is typing at a speed of 200 characters per minute, or about 3 characters per second!
 If your autocomplete is any slower than that, it would be useless, as the user would finish their search before your suggestions can be returned.

-This means that upon entering a prefix, any algorithm we choose would need to efficiently fetch the top results and return it to the user.
+This means that upon entering a prefix, our system would need to efficiently fetch the top results and return it to the user.
 And upon searching a full word, it would need to update that word's frequency so its popularity can be adjusted.

 In this post we will explore some ways we can represent search terms in a data structure that allows us to retrieve top results as efficiently as possible.